 Limitations with Azure CNI Overlay

-The overlay solution has the following limitations:
+Azure CNI Overlay has the following limitations:

-- You can't use Application Gateway as an Ingress Controller (AGIC) for an overlay cluster.
+- You can't use Application Gateway as an Ingress Controller (AGIC) for an Overlay cluster.

-Install the aks-preview Azure CLI extension
+Install the aks-preview Azure CLI extension - Windows only

 AKS preview features are available on a self-service, opt-in basis.
 Previews are provided "as is" and "as available," and they're excluded from the service-level agreements and limited warranty.
 AKS previews are partially covered by customer support on a best-effort basis.
 As such, these features aren't meant for production use.
 For more information, see the following support articles: